-When you enter Process Country, you might hear stories about BPM, workflow, Adaptive Case Management and Process Mining and you might think; what do they all have to do with my day to day processes?
+When you walk through Process Country, you might hear stories about BPM, workflow, Adaptive Case Management and Process Mining.
+I can imagine you might think; what do they all have to do with my day to day processes?

-They all have to do with managing your organization in a process oriented way, but be aware that that is just one way to manage your organization.
-But as processes are ‘the thing’ to solve problems, having more grip (or better; the right level of grip) on them might be a good idea.
-So a process oriented way of working should start with thinking about what results (products/services) solve the problems of (future) customers are worth to manage as a process.
+I think they all have to do with managing your organization in a process oriented way.
+Be aware that "by process" is just one way to manage your organization, but as processes are ‘the things’ to solve problems (by their results), having more grip (or better; the right level of grip) on them might be a good idea.
+In my opinion a process oriented way of working, should start with thinking about what results (products/services) solve the problems of (future) customers.
+And yes, to deliver those results, processes are executed.

 You can see it as making a trip.
 Before starting a trip you (at least business wise, probably not private ;-) should know where you want to go to, or better; what problem you'd like to solve.
 In case of traveling that could be something like "I'd like to be at another place and the problem is that I'm not there".

 Then you have to decide a lot of things.
-The route, the best way of transport, best time to travel etc. This means that processes need many aspects (often called ‘enablers’) to perform.
+The route, the best way of transport, best time to travel etc. Translated to a business process, this means that processes need many aspects (often called ‘enablers’) to perform.
 You need good people, right information, supporting tools and a smart route to follow.

 Focusing only on the route (in process terms, called the workflow) is too minimal to understand what is needed to make a process perform.
 But this workflow is most of the time the skeleton of the process to talk about.
 So a process; at least you will follow a route to that destination.
 But, this route might not always be known upfront and there might be smarter routes, so pack your backs and ….